westandy/tutorials/practicalFunctionalProgramming.md

 # Practical Functional Programming

-1) All of these concepts can be used in any languages, and in some cases, can be the cleaner, less verbose approach.
+1) All of these concepts can be used in any language, and in some cases, can be the cleaner, less verbose approach.
 2) What I Plan to Cover:
    - Briefly: Higher Order Functions, Chaining, Pipelines
    - Not-So-Briefly: Closures, Partial Application, Currying, Immutable Data